videojs/videojs-contextmenu-ui/README.md

 - `listener`: A function which will be bound to the `click` event of the generated link.
 - `label`: Text for the link.

+### `keepInside`

+**Type**: Boolean

+If `true` (default), the context menu will be kept within the bounds of the player.
+If `false`, it may extend outside.
+When set to `false`, the menu would still stay within the player if the menu would otherwise extend outside the document body, including fullscreen players and players in an iframe.

 ## Inclusion

 To include videojs-contextmenu-ui on your website or web application, use any of the following methods.